 University, and in 2007 The Australian National University.
 In 2010 he

-was visiting professor at European University Institute (EUI) - Robert Schuman Centre for Advanced Studies (RSCAS).
+was visiting professor at European University Institute (EUI) - Robert Schuman Centre for Advanced Studies (RSCAS) and in 2016 he was visiting scholar at Columbia University.

 Kasper M. Hansen has published a number of